nest/nest-simulator/doc/htmldoc/developer_space/workflows/documentation_workflow/user_documentation_workflow.rst

 reference
 <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_.

-The NEST simulator documentation lives alongside its code.
+The NEST Simulator documentation lives alongside its code.
 It is contained in the ``doc/htmldoc`` directory within the `NEST source code repository <https://github.com/nest/nest-simulator>`_ on GitHub.